Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft.rst

 Dynamic Point Size
 ------------------

 The FFT supports dynamic (run-time controlled) point sizes.
 This feature is available when the template parameter TP_DYN_PT_SIZE is set.
 When set to 0 (static point size) all data will be expected in frames of TP_POINT_SIZE data samples, though multiple frames may be input together using TP_WINDOW_VSIZE.
-When set to 1 (dynamic point size) each _window_ must be preceeded by a 256bit header to describe the run-time parameters of that window.
+When set to 1 (dynamic point size) each window must be preceded by a 256-bit header to describe the run-time parameters of that window.
 Note that TP_WINDOW_VSIZE described the number of samples in a window so does not include this header.
 The format of the header is described in Table 5.
-When TP_DYN_PT_SIZE =1 TP_POINT_SIZE describes the maximum point size which may be input.
+When TP_DYN_PT_SIZE =1, TP_POINT_SIZE describes the maximum point size which may be input.

 .. _FFT_IFFT_HEADER_FORMAT: